Saturday, July 6, 2024

 Ivy has friends and a successful business, and she has finally stopped fretting about her solitary life.
 She’s been alone forever and expects to remain that way.
 Then a surly newcomer shows up for her monthly bird walks, a bitter man whose one experience of love left him with physical and emotional scars.
 There is nothing in his face or his words to suggest he could ever show warmth or passion.
 But when a rarity is found, thousands of miles from any others of its kind, that lost little bird forever changes the lives of the two lonely people.

-Here's what others say about the book:
+Here's what others say about A First for Ivy Pritchard:

 “This beautifully woven story invites you to glimpse the extraordinary in the ordinary, following the stumbles of our heroine in life and love (and birding).”